MMart221/parsarr/README.md

 ### Step 2 — Create the qBittorrent category

-In qBittorrent, go to **View → Categories → Add category** (or use the right-click menu in the sidebar) and create a category named `parsarr-managed`.
+In qBittorrent, go to **View → Categories → Add category** and create a category named `parsarr-managed`.

-This is the category Parsarr uses for rerouted and manually-added torrents.
+This is the category Parsarr uses for rerouted and manually-added downloads.
 Sonarr must **not** be configured to auto-import from this category.

 To verify: in Sonarr, go to **Settings → Download Clients → qBittorrent** and confirm the category field there (usually `sonarr`) does not match `parsarr-managed`.